Capabilities

 Named, versioned policy profilesOpt-in flagrecorded policy source and hash in the gate output

-Release records, release comparison, and drift (components, dependencies, findings, evidence, gates, support periods)Default / explicit previous outputrelease-record.json, release-drift.json, local release index
+Release records, release comparison, and drift (components, dependencies, findings, evidence, gates, support periods, declared-license changes)Default / explicit previous outputrelease-record.json, release-drift.json, local release index

 Review queue with tamper-evident decisionsDefault artifacts, human actionsreviews.json + append-only, hash-chained audit-log.jsonl